 - Past medical history, including history of heart disease.

-- Drug history: could medication be contributing?
+- Drug history: establish whether medication might be contributing.

 - Blood pressure examination (supine and standing).